-The Protected Filing Date (PFD) is the date you contacted Social Security and asked to file an application.
+The Protected Filing Date (PFD) is the date you contact Social Security and ask to file a disability application.

 What is so special about that?

 The PFD is used to determine how far back your benefits can be paid.

 Since the application process takes time, Social Security does not want to penalize you for delay between the time you ask to start an application and the time you actually finish it.